FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 == PostgreSQL <postgres-test-exec-sec>

-To establish a baseline for comparison, we utilized PostgreSQL as the reference database.
-We conducted several `pgbench` tests to assess the performance of PostgreSQL.
-However, the results obtained were not entirely reliable.
+To establish a baseline for comparison, we utilize PostgreSQL as the reference database.
+We conduct several `pgbench` tests to assess the performance of PostgreSQL.
+However, the results obtained are not entirely reliable.
 This is because `pgbench` measures the end-to-end performance of the database, including factors such as network latency and client-side operations.
-Additionally, the results were not reproducible due to the influence of machine load on database performance.
+Additionally, the results are not reliably reproducible due to the influence of machine load on database performance.
 Therefore, the obtained results lack conclusiveness, as they are neither reproducible nor stable.
 This will not be an issue for the evaluation of the virtual cluster, since we will run the same tests on the same hardware.
 In this chapter we present results in the form of box plots, with the small  addition of the mean line (dashed) next to the median line (solid).

 #grid(
   columns: (1fr, 1fr),